torchbox/wagtail-headless-preview/README.md

 * Install django-cors-headers: `pip install django-cors-headers`
-* Add CORS config to your settings file to allow the front-end to access the api
+* Add CORS config to your settings file to allow the front-end to access the API

 ```python
 CORS_ORIGIN_ALLOW_ALL = True